Columbia College Ethics Code for Computer Users

 - Using electronic mail to correspond with colleagues at other colleges or universities.

-- Sharing diskettes of files of programs or data with team members working together on a research project.
+- Sharing files of programs or data with team members working together on a research project.

 - Copying software placed in public domain.

-- Using computing equipment for grant supported research with approval from the Vice President for Adult Higher Education.
+- Using computing equipment for grant supported research with approval from the Vice President for Columbia College Global.

 - Reporting nonfunctional computing equipment to lab assistants or technical services repair staff, or Residential Life staff for residence hall equipment.

 The following are examples of unethical or irresponsible uses of computing resources:

 - Using computer facilities for work done on behalf of a commercial firm.

 - Sending or showing electronic files, such as mail messages or images, containing material offensive to others who may see the file.